-- Emotionally when I waved my husband of 21 years goodbye as he went to New Zealand and we (with incredible kindness, love and compassion set each other free ended our journey together.
+- Emotionally when I waved my husband of 21 years goodbye, literally as he flew off to New Zealand, and we (with incredible kindness, love and compassion) set each other free by ending our journey together.

-- Spiritually as I surrendered certainty (always a complete illusion) and dropped into the freedom of not-knowing, remembering I have me and I am safe and held.
+- Spiritually as I surrendered certainty (always a complete illusion) and dropped into the freedom of not-knowing, remembering I have me and I am safe in my own hands.

 - Physically when I was mugged and beaten up walking to a friends home

-- Financially as I sat with the wild ride of my ego and scarcity monsters as I watched my balance sheet halve as we ended our marriage.
+- Financially as I sat with the wild ride of my ego and scarcity monsters as I watched my balance sheet more than halve as we ended our marriage.